Akhil-Krishna/GuiD/README.md

-# GUID - SAMPLE PROTOTYPE : An AI-driven training and career development Application
+# GUID :- An AI-driven training and career development Application

 It is an initial sample version of GuiD website